ScorpGaming4432/Clow/lang_spec.md

 6. **Hex literal syntax** — bare (`FF`) or prefixed (`0xFF`)?
 Bare preferred aesthetically.
 Lexer disambiguation rule needed — likely: a hex literal must start with a digit (`0`–`9`) to distinguish from identifiers.
 So `FF` would need to be `0FF` or `0xFF`.
 TBD.
 7. **Macro system** — noted as planned, design TBD.
 8. ~~**Comparison operators**~~ — resolved.
 Equality is user-implemented via bitwise ops (XNOR).
 No special comparison syntax. `?` tests a value or flag; setup is the programmer's responsibility.
 9. **XMM / FPU registers** — `a`–`p` map to general-purpose registers only.
 Floating point requires either raw ISA mnemonics with explicit XMM register names, or a user-implemented float multiplier in bitwise ops.
-No language-level float support planned.
+No language-level float support planned
+10. Why does the language strip all arithmetic operations?
+10.A.
+Good call!
+Since we're discriminating all arithmetic except basic ones on our processors, we're making things equal.
+Since all operations can be expressed via NAND gates, the only thing we'll keep will be NOT and AND and NAND (to make things just a bit cleaner :3)